 Your epididymis is a tube just above your testicles that stores sperm.
 Sometimes fluid builds up in this area, causing an epidigymal cyst.
 This is usually harmless but in some cases will need to be removed.

 Is epididymal surgery right for me?

 Epididymal cysts are one of the most common scrotal issues and you don't usually need treatment for them.

-However if it grows in size and begins to cause you discomfort, your consultant may recommend removal.
+However if the cyst grows in size and begins to swell or cause testicular pain, your consultant may recommend you have it removed.